AndreaSalati/pychiral/readme.md

 - Incorporates an advanced Expectation Maximization algorithm.
 - Inspired by methods from Statistical Physics.

-This method was applied in the following Science paper: [Circadian Phases Inference Using RNA-seq](https://www.science.org/doi/10.1126/science.add0846).
+This method was applied in the following Science paper: [Sex-dimorphic and age-dependent organization of 24-hour gene expression rhythms in humans](https://www.science.org/doi/10.1126/science.add0846).
 Further information regarding the alorithm can be found in the supplement.

 For the original R version of this package, visit the **CHIRAL** repository [here](https://github.com/naef-lab/CHIRAL/tree/master/Pkg/CHIRAL).